 Muscari, better known as grape hyacinth, is a favorite flower of mine.
 They are perfect for a spring table because they can be used in their growing containers, like on this table, or as cut flowers.
-While I like the muscari name, it seems no one pronounces it the same.
+While I like the Muscari name, it seems no one pronounces it the same.
 The variations include mascara, moo-scary, mus-car-ee, mus-care-i, must scurry, and the list seems to go on.

 But no matter how you pronounce it, this flower makes a pretty table centerpiece.
 This tabletop was put together with a lavender linen tablecloth, a brown basket, and brown placemats.
-When using a centerpiece, it help
+When using a centerpiece, it helps

 White plates and white ceramic bunnies keep the table from becoming too busy.
 Ribbons in shades of purple and lilac tie up the silverware.

 The flowers are still in their small growing pots and placed inside the basket.
 A little colored grass covers any gaps around the basket.
-Drinkware in purple, green, and blue contribute to the soothing feel of this table.
+Drinkware in purple, green, and blue contributes to the soothing feel of this table.

 Of all the tables I have put together, surprisingly this one was liked best by people with very different tastes.
 I think it is because it has a calming effect.
 Maybe the